On this page

 - Tartu University Viljandi cultural academy – higher applied sciences degree in community education and hobby activities.

-Mobility of youth workers is organized by the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board (until 31.12.2020 the Foundation Archimedes youth agency), and it supports the professional development of youth workers through international seminars, trainings, study visits, etc. Additionally, job-shadowing possibilities in youth work organizations are offered.
+Mobility of youth workers is mainly organized by the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board (until 31.12.2020 the Foundation Archimedes Youth agency), and it supports the professional development of youth workers through international seminars, trainings, study visits, etc. Additionally, job-shadowing possibilities in youth work organizations are offered.
 Erasmus+ funds the mobility of youth workers on the international level.

 In addition, it is possible to participate in various international training activities that are mediated through SALTO-YOUTH or the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board.
 The last one also organized national level trainings up to 2019 through the programme “Development of youth workers training” co-funded by ESF.